Duane Allman’s Marshall Bass 50w Model 1986

 Cabinets in Detail

 Allman Brothers Band initially bought four Marshall cabinets and sixteen JBL speakers in early 1969 [Willie Perkins: Memorabilia, p.
 5], which suggests that Duane and Dickey both used two Marshall cabinets with four JBL speakers per cabinet.
-One of the slanted cabinets was pictured from behind, clearly showing four grey basket JBL D120F speakers (note that orange basket JBL D120F were manufactured by JBL for Fender).
-The cabinet which Duane had right below one of his Marshall amps was a model 1935 with “Bass” logo in the lefthand top corner on the grey basketweave grill cloth (aka Salt and Pepper grill cloth).
+One of the slanted cabinets was pictured from behind, clearly showing four grey basket JBL D120F speakers (note that orange basket JBL D120F was manufactured by JBL for Fender).
+The cabinet which Duane had right below one of his Marshall amps was a model 1935 with the “Bass” logo in the lefthand top corner on the grey basketweave grill cloth (aka Salt and Pepper grill cloth).

 However, according to Don Butler [Randy Poe: Skydog, pp. 297 – 298] Duane’s cabinets were loaded with a combination of Celestion speakers and Cerwin-Vega ER-123 speakers.
 Please note that Kim Payne, who was in charge of ABB’s amp line and should know, was not interviewed about this [Randy Poe, Skydog, p.
 285].
 The theory that he used Cerwin-Vega ER-123 speakers could have originated from him playing through the Cerwin-Vega P.A. system, which as previously noted, Duane did sometimes.
 The Celestion speakers could have been the ones the Marshall “Bass” cabinets, models 1935 and 1935B were originally loaded with – G12M T 1511 or G12H T 1281 (in both cases in combination with the low resonance, 55 Hz, type 102 – 014, cone, made by Pulsonic).